top of page

 Stability, Predictability & Meeting the Child's Needs

 Courts expect parents to provide a stable environment and meet the child's daily needs.
-This includes:

 • Predictable routines for school, meals, and sleep